SANDAG/ABM/src/asim/configs/README_configs.md

 * Utility calculations with `parkingArea` commented out -- no `parkingArea` variable and didn't see corresponding expression in trip mode choice uec.
 * `coef_bikeTime` in the coefficients temlate is not being used.
 Is there an expression missing?
 Commented it out for now.
 * check expression for `dest_zone_sharedTNC_wait_time_mean`, I made a change to match the other similar variables and left the old one there for review.
 ---
+Parking location Choice
+* Only allows people to park in zone with `is_parking_zone`.
+This was set to true in annotate_landuse.csv when `parkarea` > 0.
+Is this the correct filter?
+---
 Write Trip Matrices
 * Modified to be consistent with new tour and trip modes and time period definitions